 Do you want to write and publish poetry, articles in magazines/newspapers/newsletters/ company/trade publications, columns, non-fiction books, or do writing of other genres?
 Then, this blog will give you a lot of practical instruction, ideas, and reading enjoyment.
-No matter what your background, level of education, or profession, you can write!
+No matter what your background, level of education, or profession, you can write.
 You can!
 You can experience the joy and rewards of the good life of writing.
 You can be respected by friends and family alike for your skills.
-Your work will be appreciated by people you’ve never met and who live in far-flung places.
+Your work will be appreciated by people you’ve never met and even those who live in far-flung places.

 The site also features author interviews, book reviews, reader surveys on the writing craft, essays, advice, tips, inspiration for writing as a healing exercise, The Daily Haiku from poets in about 61 countries, and free verse, sonnets, tanka, haibun, and rhyming poems by a variety of poets.
 Quite simply, this blog includes insightful writing that encourages creative inspiration for all and productive living.
 Doesn’t everyone want to be creative in some way?
 Sometimes, your job doesn’t include creative thinking.
-Get it here!
+Get creative thinking skills here!

-I have published books.
-I have marketed and/or published 55 titles.
+I have published books – marketed and/or published 55 titles.
 These books are sold in 46 countries to bookstores, libraries, universities, professional organizations, government agencies, and book clubs.
 I was recently honored by the Governor of Illinois for my lifelong achievements in the literary arts, and my passion to promote the field and educate the public about it through workshops, speaking, exhibits, organizing writers’ festivals, and many other activities.

 I am also the award-winning author of seven books: Ripples of Air: Poems of Healing; Haiku and Senryu: A Simple Guide for All; Everything You Need to Know About Nursing Homes; You Can Be A Columnist; Beginners’ Guide to Writing & Selling Quality Features; Your Original Personal Ad; and Shadows of Seasons: Selected Haiku and Senryu by Charlotte Digregorio.